rackerlabs/support-how-to/content/cloud-servers/view-and-reset-your-api-key.md

 ### To view or reset your API key

 **Note:** When you reset your API key, any third-party applications are disconnected until you set the new API key in your application.
-If you are using your API key as a part of a server code with a site or application, the site or application will also break and could potentially affect your day-to-day operations.
+If you are using your API key as a part of a server code with a site or application, the site or application also breaks and potentially affects your day-to-day operations.
 We recommend updating your API key for any application to which you connected with the previous API key.

+To view or reset your API key, use the following steps:

 1. In the upper-right corner of the Cloud Control Panel, click the ***userName*** menu and select **My Profile & Settings**.